Diet and lifestyle in ADPKD

 - Children and young people (5–18 year olds) should aim for at least 60 minutes of moderate to vigorous physical activity every day

 - Whatever your age, try not to spend long periods of time sitting or lying down

 Moderate physical activity is enough to get you slightly out of breath, raise your heart rate, and make you warmer.
 You can split your exercise into sessions of 10 minutes or more throughout the week.
 So for example, you could do 5 exercise sessions of 30 minutes on 5 days of the week.

-If you have enlarged kidneys, there’s a risk you could damage a kidney by taking part in riskier sports (e.g. horse riding) or contact sport (e.g. rugby, hockey, or martial arts).
-If you do damage your kidneys playing sport, it could cause a cyst to burst, bleeding and pain.
+If you have enlarged kidneys, there’s a risk you could damage a kidney by taking part in riskier sports (for example horse riding) or contact sport (for example rugby, hockey, or martial arts).
+If you do damage your kidneys playing sport, it could cause a burst cyst, bleeding and pain.

 It’s your choice which sports you do, but consider your doctor’s advice, especially if your kidneys are very large.